 San Diego Program Features

-Doctoral students in the San Diego clinical psychology program also have the opportunity to refine their skills by providing supervised mental health services at a variety of locations in the San Diego community.
+Doctoral students in the San Diego clinical psychology program have the opportunity to pursue an emphasis program as outlined above, and to refine their skills by providing supervised mental health services at a variety of locations in the San Diego community.

 *Questions related to a program’s accredited status should be directed to the Commission on Accreditation.